-The Council[®]s wide range of functions is reflected in its responsibilities to tackle antisocial behaviour.
-It should be noted, however, that much of the relevant legislation confers powers on local authorities to deal with ant-social behaviour as opposed to duties.
+The Council's wide range of functions is reflected in its responsibilities to tackle antisocial behaviour.
+It should be noted, however, that much of the relevant legislation grants "powers" to local authorities to deal with anti-social behaviour as opposed to imposing "duties".
+It should also be noted that evidence of ASB relating to the complainant gathered in investigations will also be acted upon.

-The responsibilities arise from our three distinct roles which are:
+The responsibilities arise from the Council's three distinct roles which are: